Skip to Content

 Tecolote Canyon Natural Park

-Now, you’d be forgiven for thinking San Diego’s all about the beaches and boulevards.
-But, oh, the secrets she keeps!
-Tucked between urban stretches lies this green crevasse, Tecelote is one of the best places to walk in San Diego.
+Now, you’d be forgiven for thinking San Diego’s all about the beaches and boulevards, but there are places like Tecelote, the ultimate hidden green crevasse, and one of the best places to walk in San Diego.
+Tecolote is home to numerous trails, but also a rich history tied to the indigenous Kumeyaay people, who were the early settlers of this region.

 Iron Mountain